mikeagn/CEC2013/README.md

 - Many thanks to Ali Ahrari, for finding and correcting a bug in the matlab implementation
 - Many thanks to Simon Wessing, for finding and correcting a bug in the python implementation
+- Many thanks to André L. Maravilha, for finding a bug in the MATLAB implementation

 --------------------------------------------------------------------------------